Enjoy the amazing combination of whale watching and Northern Lights hunting tours from Reykjavik!

 In the evening, our Aurora experts will pick you up for an unforgettable night and take you to a top location to view them.
 When the glorious dancing electric green waves color the pitch-black Arctic sky, you will surely be amazed!
 The tour offers complimentary photos of you with the Northern lights so that you can keep the experience not only in your mind and memory but also in pictures!

 The adventure begins as we head out North of the peninsula.
-There is no shortage of whales in Faxafjói bay, and we'll continue with butterflies in our stomachs.
+There is no shortage of whales in Faxafjói Bay, and we'll continue with butterflies in our stomachs.

 Usually, we don't need to wait long before it happens.
 It often seems like the whales simply wait for us to show off their acrobatic skills!
-The most common sights are humpback and minke whales, both known for their curiosity.
+The most common sights are humpbacks and minke whales, both known for their curiosity.
 Humpbacks also show their incredibly picturesque jump up from the ocean.
 It is pretty hard to imagine such a gigantic creature being able to jump this high from the sea, but you will be surprised!

 Other common sights include dolphins and porpoises, adding a certain cuteness factor to the whole experience.
 Your expert guides will keep you entertained with knowledge and fun facts about the whales and other wildlife in the area and make sure you don't miss out on when the ocean giants decide to pop up.